Are you thinking of moving to Portugal in the latter half of 2023?

 Another investment-based route to Portugal residency is the Highly Qualified Activity (HQA) Visa.
 This program was introduced in 2019 and is designed for entrepreneurial investors who wish to undertake a research project in Portugal.

-The HQA program combines two key components: 1) setting up a business in Portugal, and 2) making an investment in high-value research and development activities at one of Portugal’s universities.
+The HQA program combines two key components: 1) setting up a business in Portugal, and 2) investing in high-value research and development activities at one of Portugal’s universities.

-The Portugal HQA visa offers a number of benefits over the Golden Visa:
+The HQA visa offers a number of benefits over the Golden Visa:

 - Faster processing timeline.
 Applications are normally approved in around 30 days.
 This means you’ll get your residence permit in hand faster and start the clock ticking to citizenship more quickly.